 To use Venmo, you need to create an account via the Venmo website or Venmo app, iOS and Android, and provide personal details, phone number and email address.
 You then need to verify your bank account information.
 You have to be physically located in the US to create your account.

-Once your account is set up, you can use the money in your Venmo account for their transactions.
+Once your account is set up, you can use the money in your Venmo account for your transactions.
 To add money into your account, you have to link your bank account, debit card or credit card to your Venmo account.
 If you do not have enough money in the account when making a transaction, Venmo will automatically withdraw the money from the linked bank account or card.
 Venmo has no overdraft/credit feature.

 Venmo Features